aveiszhab/find-skill.api/README.md

 ## PATCH /users/:id

 It updates User by Id.
+If the postcode is to be updated, longitude and latitude are pulled from the GeoCoding collections or from Google Map's Geocoding service if not available.

-Request body: (*note: use the fields to be updated only)*
+Request body: *(note: use the fields to be updated only)*

 {